LizzyonGit/court_love/README.md

       - If an image is selected, a text appears *Click Update to set image to: (name of file)*.
 There is no preview of the image that is selected.
       - **Update button** to update the default personal information.

-      - Note that you can not select to remove the current image and select a new image and click **Update**, there will be an error toast message.
-You either remove the current image and click **Update**, or you just select a new image and click **Update** to override the current one.
+      - Note that you can not add a new image and remove the old image at the same time.
+When you select to remove the current image, the **Select image** button and text *Select an image and click Update below* becomes hidden.
+When you first select a new image, the checkbox **Remove current profile image after Update** becomes hidden.

     - Booking history
       - If applicable, a list of previous orders with the order date and order number, linking to the original order confirmation.
+The order number is shortened because it hinders responsiveness on small screens, when you hover over it, it shows the whole number.
       - If no previous orders, a text *You have no previous bookings*.

     Stacked on small screens, up to two columns on large screens.